What we do

 We support decision-making processes that are fair, transparent, and enable citizens to participate effectively.
 Supporting a vibrant and dynamic civil society is a key element of our governance work.
 We connect civil society actors and the private sector to create new networks and a shared civic space.
 We also work with the business community to ensure fair and inclusive financing for development activities, and towards improved corporate governance.

-Goal 3: Secured Livelihoods and Resilient CommunitiesOur aim is to protect and secure the livelihoods of smallholder farmers and vulnerable people.
+Oxfam in Vietnam is currently implementing projects that focus on social accountability and empowering citizens.
+Summaries of current Goal 2 projects can be reviewed hereur aim is to protect and secure the livelihoods of smallholder farmers and vulnerable people.
 We achieve this by working with small-scale producers and the private sector to improve access to resources, such as land, water and finance.
 To ensure vulnerable groups are able to benefit from economic development, we engage with our government partners to ensure development policies are inclusive and sustainable.

 We also work to enhance the resilience of vulnerable communities in high-risk areas.
 This means they are better able to adapt to disasters and mitigate the effects of climate change, and are less impacted by extreme weather events.
 When natural disasters occur, resilient communities and are able to recover more quickly.